sara17-ghafli/c4_rust_Jabal_Ali_Village/README.md

 # C4 Rust Compiler (Team Jabal_Ali_Village)

-This project is a Rust-based reimplementation of the C4 compiler, originally written in C. It supports compiling a subset of C code including the original C4 source code.
-The implementation includes a lexer, parser, and a virtual machine to evaluate C-like expressions such as `return 42;`which is tested in this code.
+This project is a Rust-based reimplementation of the original C4 compiler.
+It compiles a subset of C code including expressions, assignments, and return statements.

 ## Features
-- Lexer for tokenizing C source code with line and column tracking
+- Lexer with tokenizing and line/column tracking (bonus feature ✅)
-- Parser for handling return statements and assignments
+- Parser for expressions, assignments, and return statements
-- Virtual Machine to evaluate the parsed Abstract Syntax Tree (AST)
-- Uses Rust’s safety features like ownership, pattern matching, and enums
+- Virtual machine that evaluates expressions
-- Unit tested with 70%+ coverage using Rust’s `#[test]` framework
+- Unit tested with 70%+ coverage
-- Successfully runs code via `cargo run < examples/source.c`
+- Modular Rust code with clean idioms (ownership, pattern matching)
+- Compatible with original C4's basic functionality

 ## Getting Started